 For those interested in the story behind my winning image, it all originates from a trip I crowdfunded back in March 2017 with Bristol based charity African Initiatives (see article here) to photograph a story on the Maasai women of Northern Tanzania.
 Our journey to reach Loliondo District at the tip of northern Tanzania started early in Arusha where we were greeted by two Maasai guides with a Land Cruiser.
 To my delight, they had decided our 8-hour route would take us directly across the plains of the Serengeti.
 After 5-hours of driving, with the light dimming and still very much in a land of endless horizons, we found ourselves navigating through a bumpy dip in the terrain where our driver stopped for a convenience break.
 As we got out to stretch our legs, I spotted a flock of Ostriches springing across the brow of the hill above.
 Fortunately, my camera with telephoto lens was in hand, and I was able to quickly capture this long range shot before the flock disappeared 30 seconds later.

-Alongside my winning image, I was also shortlisted in the World Food Programme Food for Life category with another image from the trip as seen below.
+Alongside my winning image, I was also shortlisted in the World Food Programme Food for Life category with another image from the trip.